Home / Industries / B2B SaaS

 B2B SaaS performance marketing is not ad buying.
 It is revenue control.

-The buyer is usually trying to fix a board-visible number: CAC payback, pipeline quality, or ARR forecast confidence.
-The strategy has to speak to that number before it talks about channels.
+The buyer is usually trying to build a board-visible number: CAC payback, pipeline quality, or ARR forecast confidence.
+The growth build has to speak to that number before it talks about channels.

-CAC payback by cohort committee content before demo strategy diagnostic before spend
+CAC payback by cohort committee content before demo SaaS growth build before spend

 B2B SaaS buyer logic

-Performance marketing fails when it optimizes before the buyer is named.
+Performance marketing gets stronger when the buyer is named first.

 The SaaS buyer is not a lead record.
 It is a committee with an operator, champion, economic buyer, and risk owner.
-The strategy has to reflect that reality before paid search, LinkedIn, lifecycle, or content spend gets another dollar.
+The growth build has to reflect that reality before paid search, LinkedIn, lifecycle, or content spend gets another dollar.

 Buyer